The Growing Seed Parable

 Mark 4:26–29

-From the start, we have this question to answer: What is the great truth that the Lord wants us to learn from the Parable of the Growing Seed?
+From the start, we have this question to answer: What great truth does the Lord want us to learn from the Parable of the Growing Seed?

 When you read this four-verse miniparable, which appears only in Mark’s gospel, you’ll likely see resemblances to the three like-kind gospel accounts of Jesus’ Parable of the Sower, Seed, and Soil, as seen in Matthew 13:1–23, Mark 4:1–20, and Luke 8:1–15.
 Because this miniparable in Mark’s gospel follows his complete Sower parable’s rendition in 4:1–20, it does an excellent job of expanding on Jesus’ teaching of how “good soil” (a receptive heart) receives essential “seed” (God’s Word).